Last Updated on January 23, 2024

 When a service provides accurate monitoring, you’ll know if an email, password, or other piece of personal information is compromised.
 This allows you to take proper precautions.
 Simply changing a password or locking your credit could stop an identity thief in their tracks.

-If a service fails to monitor your identity, you’re just waiting for the worst to occur.
+If a service fails to monitor your identity, you’re not only dealing with potential financial losses, but you’re just waiting for the worst to occur.
 It’s like leaving your front door unlocked when you go to work.
 A thief can roll right in and steal your most valuable assets.
-Sure, you have insurance to help you recover things, but wouldn’t it have been better to avoid the theft event?
+Sure, you have insurance or money-back guarantees to help you recover things, but wouldn’t it have been better to avoid the theft event?

-When it comes to monitoring, Aura goes above and beyond.
-Their tools are extremely accurate and fast.
+Aura transcends its counterparts when it comes to monitoring, going above and beyond.
+Their tools are extremely accurate and fast, adding more value to your money.

 LifeLock, on the other hand, fails in this area.
 My testing showed LifeLock’s monitoring services just don’t work very well.

-On paper, Aura and LifeLock both offer comprehensive identity monitoring with their top-tier family plans, including:
+On paper, Aura vs. LifeLock both offer comprehensive identity monitoring with their top-tier family plans, including:

 Aura goes a little bit deeper by including auto title monitoring, but otherwise, their services are advertised as the same.
 The difference is in their effectiveness.